Genomicsplc/variantkey/README.md

 ### Command-Line tool

-The code inside the c/vk folder is used to generate the `vk` command line tool.
+The code inside the `c/vk` folder is used to generate the `vk` command line tool.
-This tools requires the positional arguments CHROM, POS, ALT, REF and returns the VariantKey in hexadecimal representation.
+This tools requires the positional arguments `CHROM`, `POS`, `REF`, `ALT` and returns the VariantKey in hexadecimal representation.

 ## GO Library